Nic Taylor

-Nicholas Taylor Mills Greaves (born 20 August 1991) is an English-Montserratian footballer who plays as a goalkeeper for Croydon.
+Nicholas Taylor Mills Greaves (born 20 August 1991) is an English-Montserratian footballer who plays as a goalkeeper.
 Taylor works as a sports coach in a primary school in Clapham, London.

 Career

 Professional career

 Taylor began his career progressing through the ranks for the Millwall Academy, before joining Crystal Palace in 2008.
 After a year in the youth set-up at Selhurst Park, he joined Woking.
 Signing his first professional contract later that year, he continued to spend the season with the youth side before his departure to Dagenham & Redbridge.
 Signing on professional terms, Taylor was also unable to break into the first team at the League Two club.